outcomesinsights/conceptql/README.md

 As stated above, one of the goals of ConcegtQL is to make it easy to assemble fairly complex queries without having to roll up our sleeves and write raw SQL.
 To accommodate this complexity, ConceptQL itself has some complexities of its own.
 That said, we believe ConceptQL will help researchers define, hone, and share their research algorithms.

-## Further Reading

-If you're interested in reading more about ConceptQL, a rought draft of the specifications document is [available as a PDF](https://github.com/outcomesinsights/conceptql/blob/master/doc/ConceptQL%20Specification%20(alpha).pdf?raw=true) in this repository.

 ## Try Before You Buy